Gordon Ramsay: Family

-Ramsay married Cayetana Elizabeth Hutcheson, a Montessori-trained schoolteacher, in 1996.
-They divide their time between Los Angeles and the Wandsworth Common area of London, and have five children, including Tilly.
+Ramsay married Tana Hutcheson, a Montessori-trained schoolteacher, in 1996.
+They divide their time between Los Angeles and the Wandsworth Common area of London, and have six children.
+Tilly Ramsay is a television chef and presenter, Megan works with the Metropolitan Police as of 2023, Jack is a Royal Marines commando, and Holly is a fashion designer and blogger.

 Until 2010, Ramsay's father-in-law, Chris Hutcheson, was responsible for the business operations of Ramsay's restaurant empire.
 On 7 June 2017, Hutcheson was jailed for six months for conspiring to hack a computer system relating to the Ramsays' business interests.
-Hutcheson was accused with his sons of accessing company systems almost 2,000 times between 23 October 2010 and 31 March 2011.
+Hutcheson was accused, along with his sons, of accessing company systems almost 2,000 times between 23 October 2010 and 31 March 2011.

 Ramsay has three houses in Cornwall that are collectively worth an estimated £11 million: a £4 million mansion in Trebetherick, a £4.4 million property in Rock, and a £2 million Grade II listed property in Fowey.
 In August 2020, the Fowey property was put on sale for £2.75 million.